jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 #Engine Functions
 -----------------------------------------------
+#### Game Boy Printer
+Game Boy Printer functions have been backported from Yellow version.
+They can be accessed from the normal PC in any Pokemon Center.

 #### Extra Options Menu
 Press SELECT on the main options menu to go to the extra menu where several new features can be toggled.